freedomofpress/securedrop/docs/admin.rst

 Most often, the SecureDrop server will automatically update via apt.
 However, occasionally you will need to run the Ansible playbooks.
 We will inform you in the release blog when this is the case.
-If you are onboarded to our support portal, we will let you know in advance of major releases if manual intervention will be required.
+If you are onboarded to our `SecureDrop Support Portal`_, we will let you know in advance of major releases if manual intervention will be required.

 .. _`SecureDrop Release Blog`: https://securedrop.org/news
 .. _`SecureDrop RSS Feed`: https://securedrop.org/news/feed